 Private Equity Firms

 Private equity firms focus on financial returns and typically apply more conservative multiples.
 They look for operational improvement opportunities and often plan to grow the business before a subsequent exit in three to seven years.
+Private equity firms are especially attracted to cybersecurity companies that have secured significant capital, as this indicates rapid growth and strong market validation.
+Cybersecurity companies that demonstrate clear value propositions and measurable outcomes are more likely to secure significant funding rounds.

 PE buyers care less about synergies and more about standalone profitability and growth potential.